pineunity/apmec/doc/source/contributor/event_logging.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

-Tacker Resource Events Usage Guide
+Apmec Resource Events Usage Guide
 ==================================

 Overview
 --------

-OpenStack Tacker supports capturing resource event information when the apmec resources undergo  create, update, delete, scale and monitor operations.
+OpenStack Apmec supports capturing resource event information when the apmec resources undergo  create, update, delete, scale and monitor operations.
 This information becomes useful to an admin for audit purposes.

-Tacker Resources supporting Events
+Apmec Resources supporting Events
 ----------------------------------
 As of Newton release, events information is captured for below: